MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/inventory.md

 Note that this block handler does not extend from Terminal Block, so this Block Handler *does not* have properties defined in the Reference: [Terminal Block Handler](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/terminal "Terminal Block Handler").

-Note that many blocks have multiple inventories, so make sure you are querying the right inventory when looking for items/capacity.
+Also note that many blocks have multiple inventories, so make sure you are querying the right inventory when looking for items/capacity.

 Reference: [Items](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/items "Items and Blueprints")